milwad-dev/laravel-validate/README.md

 | 1.7       | :x:                | :x:                | :x:                | :white_check_mark: | :white_check_mark: |

 # Installation
-You can install package with composer.
+You can install the package with Composer.

 ```bash
 composer require milwad/laravel-validate
 ```

 # Publish
-If you want to publish lang file for custom validation message you can run this command in terminal:
+If you want to publish a lang file for a custom validation message you can run this command in the terminal:

 ```shell
 php artisan vendor:publish --tag="validate-lang-{$lang}"
 ```

-You can replace `$lang` to your lang name, for ex:
+You can replace `$lang` with your lang name, for ex:

 ```shell
 php artisan vendor:publish --tag="validate-lang-en"